Columbia, SC Personal Injury Lawyers

 Founding Partner: Attorney Wayne Ridgeway Jr.

 When people are seriously injured, the results can be catastrophic and life-changing.
-We are familiar with many serious injuries, including broken bones, puncture wounds, traumatic brain injuries, crush injuries, spinal injuries, internal injuries, deep cuts, and prolonged emotional or mental trauma (i.e., PTSD).
+We are familiar with many serious injuries, including broken bones, puncture wounds, traumatic brain injuries, crush injuries, spinal injuries, internal injuries, deep cuts, and prolonged emotional or mental trauma (e.g., PTSD).

 When equipment or chemicals catch on fire or explode, burn injuries can often result.
 Unfortunately, severe burns are very serious.
 They often have to be treated in expensive specialized burn units.